Gemino: Practical and Robust Neural Compression for Video Conferencing: Evaluation

-To understand whether \TheSystem's benefits are restricted to a few easily reconstructed frames or benefit all frames of the video, we plot a CDF of the visual quality across all 2M frames in our corpus in \Fig{main_comparison_frame_cdf} at around \SI{45}{Kbps} when upsampling from a 256$\times$256 frame. \TheSystem outperforms all other baselines across all frames and metrics.
-Specifically, its synthesized frames are better than FOMM by nearly \SI{5}{dB} in SSIM and \SI{10}{dB} in PSNR throughout.
+We also show CDFs of the visual quality in LPIPS across all frames in our corpus in \Fig{main_comparison_cdf} at \SI{15}{Kbps}, \SI{45}{Kbps}, \SI{75}{Kbps} and \SI{105}{Kbps}.
+The same CDFs for PSNR and SSIM can be found in \Sec{sec:app:low bitrate}.
+At each target bitrate, we use the largest resolution supported by the underlying video codec.
+The CDFs show that \TheSystem's reconstructions are robust to variations across frames and orientation changes over the course of a video. \TheSystem outperforms all other baselines across all frames and metrics.
+Specifically, its synthesized frames at \SI{45}{Kbps} are better than FOMM by 0.05--0.1.
 It also outperforms Bicubic and SwinIR by 0.05 and 0.1 in LPIPS at the median and tail respectively.
-In other words, \TheSystem's reconstructions are robust to variations across frames and orientation changes over the course of a video. \TheSystem increases the end-to-end frame latency by $\sim$\SI{40}{ms}, as seen in \Tab{model_info}, when compared to VP8.
-However, our carefully pipelined operations are optimized to enable a throughput of 30 fps.\footnote{Note that we ignore the delay caused by conversion from Numpy arrays to Python's Audio Visual Frames in our latency calculation because the conversion operation is extremely expensive at higher resolutions, and the current PyAV library~\cite{pyav} is not optimized for this purpose.}
+As we move from higher bitrates to lower, we observe that the improvement from \TheSystem relative to Bicubic, particularly over VP9, becomes more pronounced.
+While the gap in LPIPS at the median between Bicubic (VP9) and \TheSystem is less than 0.05 at \SI{105}{Kbps}, it increases to nearly 0.2 at \SI{15}{Kbps}. \TheSystem increases the end-to-end frame latency to $\sim$\SI{87}{ms}, from VPX's \SI{47}{ms}.
+However, our carefully pipelined operations are optimized to enable a throughput of 30 fps.\footnote{We ignore the delay due to the expensive conversion between NumPy arrays and Python's Audio Visual Frames in calculating latency because the the current PyAV library~\cite{pyav} is not optimized for conversion at higher resolutions.}